 According to Darwin’s theory of natural selection, new environments such as mountains and islands with abundant food and habitats offer species the “ecological opportunity” to colonize an area using those resources.

-A new study by the University of Exeter in collaboration with Universities of Lincoln and Sheffield suggests the same.
+A new study by the University of Exeter in collaboration with the Universities of Lincoln and Sheffield suggests the same.
 The study demonstrates the formation of new species also operates within the same species when males and females compete for the ecological resources available in different habitats, such as bushy areas or stony patches with abundant food.

 Professor Dave Hodgson, Director of the Centre for Ecology and Conservation on the University of Exeter’s Penryn Campus, said, “We know that many species have sexes that look very different from each other: peacocks and walruses are prime examples.”